Siddhesh6344/RD-Net/README.md

 pip install -r requirements.txt
 ```

-We provide the training pipeline below.

-The trained weights have been released (see below) and pre-training data is available upon request.
+The trained weights have been released (see below)

 # Instructions for Running the Model